volpeffervescente/IOT-course-individual-assignment/README.md

 ## Bonus: Multiple Input Signals
 For the bonus assignment, the generation of at least 3 different input signals (some with low frequency and low amplitude, others with high frequency and high amplitude, ecc...) is performed by the DAC of the ESP32 board.
 This assignment is merged with the signal generation assignment, in the 'sigGen' source code.

-How different types of an input signal may affect the overall performance in the case of adaptive sampling vs basic/over-sampling:
-_

 ---